Kong/kong/DEVELOPER.md

 ## Linux Environment

+Environment variables are dynamic values that affect the programs or processes running on a server.
+They exist on every operating system, and their type may vary.
+Environment variables can be created, edited, saved and deleted.

+Linux environment variables are placeholders for information stored within the system that passes data to programs launched in shells or sub-shells.

+### Procedure
 Once you have a Linux development environment (either virtual or bare metal), the build is done in four separate steps:

 1. Prerequisite packages.
 Mostly compilers, tools and libraries needed to compile everything else.